spitz-dan-l/wreck/README.md

 ## Thoughts on IF design

 Venience World began as an experiment in IF design.
 It still largely is that, but I believe in it enough now to say it will be more than an experiment.
+It introduces several novelties in IF design that I'd like to discuss.

 #### The autocomplete parser interface